Kenya

 “Public Benefit Activity” is defined under section 2 as “an activity that supports or promotes public benefit by enhancing or promoting the economic, environmental, social or cultural development or protecting the environment or lobbying or advocating on issues of general public interest or the interest or well-being of the general public or a category of individuals or organisations.

 (2) Companies limited by guarantee and not having share capital are registered by the Business Registration Service under the Companies Act (Chapter 486, Laws of Kenya).
 They can exist to promote any legal purpose as long as these are contained in the memorandum of incorporation and articles of incorporation.
 As but one example, many service delivery institutions – such as schools and healthcare organizations – are registered as companies limited by guarantee and having no share capital.
-Currently, there are 2,552 registered Companies Limited by Guarantee.
+Between 2018 and 2022, 477 organisations were registered as Companies Limited by Guarantee.
+The cumulative number of CLGs as at December 2022 was 2,532.

 (3) Trusts are established by families, groups or individuals to hold and manage assets for the benefit of others.
-Trusts may be incorporated under the Trustees (Perpetual Succession) (Amendment) Act, 2021, No.13 of 2021.
+Trusts may be incorporated under the Trustees (Perpetual Succession) Act, CAP 164, Laws of Kenya.
+The cumulative number of Trusts registered in Kenya as at December 2022 was 2,343.

 (4) Under the Societies Act, a society is “any club, company, partnership or other association of ten or more persons, whatever its nature or object, established in Kenya or having its headquarters or chief place of business in Kenya” (Societies Act, Section 2).
 The definition specifically excludes trade unions, cooperatives, corporations, and certain other entities.
-Societies are registered and regulated by the Registrar of Societies (Societies Act, Section 8).
-After grassroots organizations, societies are the second largest category of NGO: there are over 70,000 societies registered in Kenya.
+Societies are registered and regulated by the Registrar of Societies, under the Societies Act, CAP 108, Laws of Kenya.
+After grassroots organizations, societies are the second largest category of CSO: there are over 70,000 societies registered in Kenya.

-(6) Community Groups are the largest group in the civil society sector and operate primarily as mutual benefit organizations at the village and community level.
+(5) Community Groups are the largest group in the civil society sector and operate primarily as mutual benefit organizations at the village and community level.
 There are over one million such groups registered, with 60, 000 registered in 2022 alone.
-While formerly recognized as Community Based Organizations (CBOs) by the Department of State for Social Protection, these organizations did not have any particular registration legal regime until recently.
-Community groups will now be able to attain legal status through registration under the Community Groups Registration Act of 2022.
+While formerly recognized as Community-Based Organizations (CBOs) by the Department of State for Social Protection, these organizations did not have any particular registration legal regime until recently.
+Community groups are now able to attain legal status through registration under the Community Groups Registration Act of 2022.
+They are registered by the Directorate of Social Development under the Ministry of Labour and Social Protection.
 The Act defines Community Groups as “a voluntary association of individuals from the same community which is self-organized for a common purpose aimed at improving the livelihood of the group members or for a community benefit and includes a special interest group, community project, and community based organization but shall not include a Public Benefit Organization, NonGovernmental Organization or groups formed to champion a political cause or contrary to public policy.”

 Public Benefit Status

-• Cooperative societies and unions can be created for the promotion of the welfare and economic interests of their members.
+- Community Groups can be created for the promotion of the welfare and economic interests of their members and the community.

 Barriers to Entry

-Under the NGO Coordination Act (to be repealed by the PBO Act), ambiguous provisions were sometimes used to curtail transparency and hinder registration of certain NGOs.
-For example, the NGO Coordination Board could refuse registration of an NGO applicant if it was satisfied that its proposed activities or procedures were not “in the national interest”; or if it was satisfied, on the recommendation of the NGO Council, [1] that the applicant should not be registered.
-While the Board may sometimes furnish the applicant with an explanation for the refusal of registration, the Board was not legally required to do so.
+Under the NGO Coordination Act (which was repealed by the PBO Act), ambiguous provisions were sometimes used to curtail transparency and hinder registration of certain NGOs.
+For example, the NGO Coordination Board could refuse registration of an NGO applicant if it was satisfied that its proposed activities or procedures were not “in the national interest”; or if it was satisfied, on the recommendation of the NGO Council (the NGO Council is a national umbrella body for NGOs), that the applicant should not be registered.
+While the Board sometimes furnished the applicant with an explanation for the refusal of registration, the Board was not legally required to do so.
 In practice, denial on the broad ground of the “national interest” has been used unjustifiably to curtail the rights of NGOs.
-[2].
-However, Sections 6- 13 of the new PBO Act provide clear, straightforward criteria for registration of PBOs and a clear, explicit timeline for processing an application for registration.
+[See Kameri-Mbote, Patricia, Dr. (2000) ‘The Operational Environment and Constraints for NGOs in Kenya’ IELRC Working Paper, www.ielrc.org].
+By contrast, however, Sections 6- 13 of the new PBO Act provide clear, straightforward criteria for registration of PBOs and a clear, explicit timeline for processing an application for registration.

 Barriers to Operational Activity